pvanand07/Resume-Dashboard/README.md

 ## Features

+- **Resume Parsing**: Upload resumes to extract structured data automatically.
 - **Candidate Browsing**: View and sort a list of job candidates with their key information.
 - **Advanced Filtering**: Filter candidates by experience level, skills, location, and employment status.
 - **Job Requirement Matching**: Input job requirements and see candidates ranked by relevance.
-- **Skills Normalization**: Automatically groups similar skills (e.g., "React", "ReactJS", "React.js") for better filtering.
+- **Skills Normalization**: Group similar skills (e.g., "React", "ReactJS", "React.js") for better filtering.
 - **Location-based Sorting**: Sort candidates by proximity to a specified location.
 - **Data Visualization**: View insights about candidate skills and experience distribution.
 - **Responsive Design**: Works on desktop and mobile devices.